Day Camp Frequently Asked Questions

 What do the kids do if it rains or the weather is excessively hot?

 Camp Courage USA is prepared with several creative and fun indoor activities.
 There will also be skits, drama, wacky talent shows, cool arts and crafts (the kind you LIKE to keep), creative games, and more.
-Rain dates allow us to pick another close field trip like bowling or a movie.
+Rain dates allow us to pick another close field trip like museum or a movie.